chantastic/esmodule-reference-course/README.md

 ### `readme.md`

-`readme.md` is where all the written excersises live.
-If you're watching this in workshop form, I'll lead you you thru all the steps.
+`readme.md` is where all the written exercises live.
+If you're watching this in workshop form, I'll lead you thru all the steps.
 If you're reading it, you can follow the [assignments](#assignemnts) linearly.

 ### `./modules`

-`./modules` incudes a number prepared module files.
+`./modules` includes a number prepared module files.
 The names relate to the type of content inside.
 Various examples might use these prepared modules to explore a concept.

 ### `./modules/assignment.mjs`